luciopaiva/chladni/README.md

 ![](screenshot.png)

+When resonating, a vibrating plate is divided into regions that oscillate in opposite directions, bounded by lines where no vibration occurs.
+The resulting patterns are what is called [Chladni figures](https://en.wikipedia.org/wiki/Ernst_Chladni#Chladni_figures).
+This simulation aims at replicating that same behavior on a digital canvas.

+One of the key factors causing the patterns is the shape of the plate being vibrated.
+For this simulation, a square plate is assumed.
 The function that describes patterns in a square plate of side length `L` is given by:

     cos(n * π * x / L) cos(m * π * y / L) - cos(m * π * x / L) cos(n * π * y / L)